Over 30 years of experience. Over $50 million recovered for clients.

 At the Todd J. Leonard Law Firm, Todd Leonard has been committed to providing outstanding representation for over 30 years concerning all types of trucking accidents.
 We know you may be suffering so we fight to protect your rights and assist you in receiving the compensation you deserve in your time of need.

 Injuries Resulting from Truck Accidents

-Some of the most common injuries individuals face after devastating truck accidents can include:
+Some of the most common injures individuals face after devastating truck accidents can include:

 - Traumatic Brain Injuries

 - Spinal Cord Injuries